-A 1999 constitutional amendment provides an annual debt service "cap" applicable to future issuances of State general obligation bonds and other State direct obligations payable from the GRF or net State lottery proceeds.
-Generally, those new bonds may not be issued if future Fiscal Year debt service on those new and the then outstanding bonds of those categories would exceed 5% of the total estimated GRF revenues plus net State lottery proceeds during the Fiscal Year of issuance.
-Those direct obligations of the State include, for example, special obligation bonds issued by the Ohio Building Authority and the Treasurer of State, and previously by the Ohio Public Facilities Commission (OPFC), as described below and that are paid from GRF appropriations, but exclude bonds such as highway bonds that are paid from highway user receipts.
+A 1999 constitutional amendment provides an annual debt service "cap" applicable to future issuances of State general obligations and other State direct obligations payable from the GRF or net State lottery proceeds.
+Generally, new bonds may not be issued if future Fiscal Year debt service on those new and the then outstanding bonds of those categories would exceed 5% of the total estimated GRF revenues plus net State lottery proceeds during the Fiscal Year of issuance.
+Those direct obligations of the State include, for example, special obligation bonds issued by the Ohio Building Authority and the Treasurer of State, and previously by the OPFC, that are paid from GRF appropriations, but exclude bonds such as highway bonds that are paid from highway user receipts.
 Pursuant to the amendment and implementing legislation, the Governor has designated the OBM Director as the State official to make the 5% determinations and certifications.
 Application of the cap may be waived in a particular instance by a three-fifths vote of each house of the General Assembly and may be changed by future constitutional amendments.